What’s driving increases to the budget? The following are the drivers for 2026:

 Net Revenues

-Development and construction related application and permit revenues, pay parking revenues, grant revenues, and program and user fees are projected to increase by $2,651,000.
-A significant portion of these increases are offset with reserve transfers.
+Translink grants for the MRN, development and construction related application and permit revenues, pay parking revenues, grant revenues, and program and user fees are projected to increase by $2,066,000 (A significant portion of these increases are offset with reserve transfers).

 Salaries, wages, and benefits